Eric Morecambe: Health problems

-After that, they were booked to play a New York City nightclub, the Royal Variety Performance and then eight weeks in pantomime the coming winter.

 Since the beginning of the week Morecambe noticed he had pains in his right arm but thought little of it, thinking the pains were tennis elbow or rheumatism.
 That night, he headed back to his hotel, and recounted in an interview with Michael Parkinson in November 1972 that, as the pains spread to his chest, he became unable to drive.
 He was rescued by a passerby as he stopped the car.
 The first hospital they arrived at had no Accident and Emergency.
 At the second one, Morecambe admitted himself and a heart attack was immediately diagnosed.
-Morecambe was due to appear at the London Palladium with his partner Ernie Wise on 18 November 1968 but had to miss the performance whilst recovering in hospital.
-The comedian Frankie Howerd and Impressionist Mike Yarwood were both late stand-ins for them instead.
+Morecambe was due to appear at the London Palladium with his partner Ernie Wise on 18 November 1968 but had to miss the performance as he was recovering in hospital.
+The comedian Frankie Howerd and impressionist Mike Yarwood were both late stand-ins for them instead.

-After leaving hospital on 24 November 1968 under orders not to work for three months Morecambe gave up his cigarette habit and started smoking a pipe, as he mentioned that he was trying to do in August 1967.
+After leaving hospital on 24 November 1968 under orders not to work for three months, Morecambe gave up his cigarette habit and started smoking a pipe, as he mentioned that he was trying to do in August 1967.
 He also stopped doing summer and winter seasons and reduced many of his public engagements.
 Morecambe took six months off, returning for a press call at the BBC Television Centre in May 1969.
 On 27 July of that year, Morecambe and Wise returned to the stage at the Bournemouth Winter Gardens, and received a four-minute standing ovation.

 Morecambe suffered a second heart attack in March 1979 and underwent bypass surgery in June.

 Death

 Morecambe took part in a charity show, hosted by close friend and comedian Stan Stennett, at the Roses Theatre in Tewkesbury, Gloucestershire, on Sunday 27 May 1984.
 His wife Joan, who was in the audience, recalled that Morecambe was "on top form".

 After the show had ended and Morecambe had first left the stage, the musicians returned and picked up their instruments.
 He rushed back onto the stage to join them and played various instruments making six curtain calls.
 On leaving the stage for the final time as the house tabs fell, he stepped into the wings and collapsed with his third heart attack in 16 years.
-He was rushed to Cheltenham General Hospital, where he died just before 3 a.m on Monday 28 May.
+He was rushed to Cheltenham General Hospital, where he died just before 3 a.m. on Monday 28 May.

-His funeral was held on 4 June at St Nicholas Church, Harpenden with the principal address delivered by Dickie Henderson.
+His funeral was held on 4 June at St Nicholas Church, Harpenden, with the principal address delivered by Dickie Henderson.
 There was a private cremation service at Garston.
 His ashes were later returned to the church for burial in the Garden of Remembrance.

-Ernie Wise said in an interview, "I think I had two sad days, I think - when my father died and, actually, when Eric died."
+Ernie Wise said in an interview, "I think I had two sad days, I think – when my father died and, actually, when Eric died."